-- The book is also available from online retailers including amazon.ca.
+- The book is also available from the UofT Bookstore and online retailers including amazon.ca.

 A typical week: Prepare, Rehearse, Perform

 Each week, you will use an online tool called the Programming Course Resource System (PCRS) to view course materials and complete exercises.
 The weekly tasks are divided into three phases:

 - Prepare (5%)

 We will post lecture videos and problems that cover the course topics for the upcoming week.
 After watching the videos and working through the problems, you must complete the Prepare exercise.
 Each Prepare exercise is worth 0.5% (best 10 of 11) and is due Wednesday by 10:00pm.
 (There is no Prepare exercise for the first week.)

 Next, you will practice applying the concepts covered in the lecture videos by completing activities of various kinds and working through more complex examples.

 During lecture, you'll practice the material with the support of your instructor and teaching assistants.
 (CSC108H is being run as an inverted class.)

 Finally, using the PCRS, you will complete a Perform exercise based on material covered in the Prepare and Rehearse phases.
 Each Perform exercise is worth 1% (best 9 of 10) and is due Tuesday by 8:00pm.
 (There is no Perform exercise for the first week.)

 The three assignments are due in weeks 4, 9, and 12.
 Don't leave these to the last minute: they are substantially more work than the weekly exercises, and we expect that you will work on them for several hours each week.